yevheniizh/CAD/README.md

 export default Page {
   element; // HTML-page entity
-  subElements = {}; // Component wrappers from the 'element', HTML-nodes components = {}; // Initiated HTML-components and easy access to them
+  subElements = {}; // Component wrappers from the 'element', HTML-nodes.
+The main benefit of this is the reaching sub-elemens out on the js-level (not DOM) components = {}; // Initiated HTML-components and easy access to them

   initComponents () {